robbobfrh84/lab/men-crud-basics/README.md

 <br>`$ cd public`
 <br>`$ touch index.html`

+When you've added code to index.html and server.js
+<br>`$ node server.js`
+- REMEBER: you'll have to control+c in terminal and run `$ node server.js` when changing server.js
+- OR: install nodemon dependancie, It'll auto restart sever when server.js is changed
+  - `$ npm install nodemon --save-dev` only saves on dev enviro
+  - `$ ./node_modules/.bin/nodemon server.js`
+    - Simplify by using "scripts" in package.json and add
+      - "dev": "nodemon server.js" then in terminal just type...
+      <br> `$ npm run dev`
+  - ! same as > `$ node server.js`, but updates.

 ## MongoDB and terminal

 A few handy commands and info on Mongo commands in terminal.